Dots-And-Arrows/n8n-custom-node-tia/README.md

 This is an n8n community node.
 It lets you use the **TIA (Time & Invoice Administration)** API in your n8n workflows.

 TIA is a time registration and invoice management platform by Cronos.
-This node allows you to retrieve timesheet data from the TIA API.
+This node allows you to retrieve timesheet and user data from the TIA API.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.